Kruimeldief/profanity/README.md

  * This is an example message that is split on its spaces.
  * The script creates variations (slices) by joining words together.
  */
-const message = "You love pen111111s everywhere." const slices = [
+const message = "You love pen111111s everywhere.";
+const slices = [
   "You", "love", "pen111111s", "everywhere.",
   "You love", "love pen111111s", "pen111111s everywhere.",